tjczl2018-eng/AlohaMini/docs/hardware_assembly.md

 Insert the bearings (12x18x4) into the dowel pin and shaft sleeves.
 <img src="./media/assembly/14.jpg" width="400">
 <img src="./media/assembly/15.jpg" width="400">

+Install the M4 heat-set inserts into the Chassis_Bearing_Cover, then fasten it using M4x12 screws.
 <img src="./media/assembly/16.jpg" width="400">

 10. Install M3 heat-set inserts into the side plates.